starbugs/icedcoffee/README.md

 Third-party Sources
 -------------------

-  * Portions of cocos2d's source code have been reused/refactored (see respective header files and LICENSE_cocos2d.txt for details).
   * The Kazmath project has been included to provide math structures and routines for IcedCoffee's linear algebra (see LICENSE_Kazmath.txt).
   * The GPUImage project has been included as an extension to provide live fideo filtering, access to the camera and movie files (see LICENSE_GPUImage.txt).
+  * The RectangleBinPack project has been included as a solution for computing texture atlases in icedcoffee (RectangleBinPack is public domain, see the respective header files for more information).
+  * Portions of cocos2d's source code have been reused/refactored (see respective header files and LICENSE_cocos2d.txt for details).
   * Creative Commons licensed images have been reused for demo purposes (see the respective license files in resource folders).